To end the risk hypocrisy

 In 2013 in Australia Jindi Cheese was linked to the death of two adults and a child and caused 18 cases of listeria infection but they were back in operation within weeks with the help of the health department.

 Consumers want raw milk that is produced to high standards.
 They see the inconsistencies in the way food safety, health agencies and the media around the world respond to rare incidents where illness is blamed on raw milk, compared to other risky foods (more).
 Consumers also know that foods produced by large scale farming operations are often linked to illness and food poisonings.
 These cases rarely result in the same harsh restrictions or punitive measures applied to raw milk.
 This bias leave a bad taste in the consumer's mouth.
-Consumers clearly see that there is an agenda to minimised access to, to demonise and target all raw milk.
+Consumers clearly see that there is an agenda to minimised access to, to demonise and target raw milk produced for human consumption.

 Raw milk's built-in anti-microbial properties